COUPON – Save $50 on any Leesa with code NAPLAB50.

 Edge Support Test

-Edge support on the Leesa Original was okay, but not great.
+Edge support on the Leesa Original was good, but not great.
 Our measurements found a compression of 5.5” while sitting directly on the edge.
 Compared to other similar mattresses that we’ve tested to date, 5.5” is on the higher side.

 Max.
 Sinkage